Grading FAQ

 Faculty Self Service Banner with Submit Grade Changes highlighted

-Once you have found your student and selected the new grade, you must select the dean of the study/course’s subject area.
+Once you have found your student and selected the new grade, you must select the dean of the course’s subject area.
 The grade change will then go through a two-step approval process involving the dean and the Office of the Registrar.

 What grades can I change?